deckerweb/multisite-toolbar-additions/README.md

 **Single install:** The plugin WILL also working like a charm for regular non-Multisite installs - just without the network specific stuff.
 However, there's still A LOT (single) site specific stuff supported.
 So it's up to your use case :). -- I for myself use this plugin on each and every install because it SAVES ME A LOT OF CLICKS & TIME! ...and that was the very reason I've developed it, yeah :-)

-**Own translation/wording:** For custom and update-secure language files please upload them to `/wp-content/languages/multisite-toolbar-additions/` (just create this folder) - This enables you to use fully custom translations that won't be overridden on plugin updates.
-Also, complete custom English wording is possible with that, just use a language file like `multisite-toolbar-extras-en_US.mo/.po` to achieve that (for creating one see the tools on "Other Notes").

 ## Frequently Asked Questions

 ### Why another Multisite Toolbar plugin, there are already some others!?
 You're right!
 If you're happy with one of the others then that's absolutely great and you don't need to add or switch anything! :)